lorderonnie/Myproject/README.md

 #### This is a prototype app built to display and inform others of the diffrent projects one has created.  ,12 January 2020
 #### By **RONALD MWAMBIA**
 ## Description
+    This is a prototype app that allows  one to review rate and see others projects it is very efficient and one aslo has to login to use the app.It has a profile inbuilt and a rate and review form.
 ## Setup/Installation Requirements
 * A database for Python and access to Django3
 * WI-FI or bundles to access the internet